Fix: A Padding to Disable MSIE and Chrome Friendly Error Page

-Now that you have changed the default DNS server address relaunch Chrome and try accessing the site again.
+After changing the default DNS server address, relaunch Chrome and try re-accessing the site.

-If you just migrated your WordPress site to a new host, the server may take some time to propagate the changes.
-While the process usually completes under a few minutes, at times, it can take up to 24 hours.
+If you migrated your WordPress site to a new host, the server might take some time to propagate the changes.
+While the process is usually completed in under a few minutes, it can sometimes take up to 24 hours.

 If you are experiencing the Bad Gateway 502 error with your WordPress website, check with your host.
-Sites being down is one of the primary reason why you may see this error.
+Sites being down is one of the primary reasons you may see this error.

 Try contacting your host or move to a better WordPress hosting to make lightning-fast websites without downtime.

-The A padding to disable MSIE & Chrome friendly error page message can appear due to bad cache, server issues or DNS problems.
-Follow the steps in the article one by one to fix the error with ease.
+The A padding to disable MSIE & Chrome friendly error page message can appear due to bad cache, server issues, or DNS problems.
+Follow the steps in the article one by one to quickly fix the error.

 Let us know in the comments if you found these helpful solutions to disable MSIE.